Loading...

 South Dakota does not regulate the practice of landscape architecture.
 There is no state licensing requirement, and the title "landscape architect" is not protected.
 Practitioners may voluntarily obtain CLARB certification for professional credibility.

-South Dakota does not regulate the practice of landscape architecture.
+South Dakota does not regulate the practice of landscape architecture at the state level.
+Anyone may perform landscape architecture work and use the title without restriction.

-No state license is required to practice or use the title of landscape architect.
+No state license, registration, or permit is required to practice or use the title of landscape architect in South Dakota.

-Practitioners may voluntarily pursue CLARB certification for practice in other states.
+Practitioners may voluntarily pursue CLARB (Council of Landscape Architectural Registration Boards) certification to establish professional credentials and facilitate licensure in other states.

 There is no interstate compact for landscape architects.
-CLARB certification facilitates reciprocity across states.
+CLARB certification is the primary mechanism for facilitating license reciprocity across state lines.

 Explore requirements for other professional licenses in South Dakota.